Sarcophagus: History of the sarcophagus

 Sarcophagi were most often designed to remain above ground.
 The earliest stone sarcophagi were used by Egyptian pharaohs of the 3rd dynasty, which reigned from about 2686 to 2613 BC.
+"Ancient Egyptians believed in an afterlife, and the sarcophagus was to be the eternal dwelling place of those within it."

 The Hagia Triada sarcophagus is a stone sarcophagus elaborately painted in fresco; one style of later Ancient Greek sarcophagus in painted pottery is seen in Klazomenian sarcophagi, produced around the Ionian Greek city of Klazomenai, where most examples were found, between 550 BC (Late Archaic) and 470 BC.
 They are made of coarse clay in shades of brown to pink.
 Added to the basin-like main sarcophagus is a broad, rectangular frame, often covered with a white slip and then painted.
 The huge Lycian Tomb of Payava, now in the British Museum, is a royal tomb monument of about 360 BC designed for an open-air placing, a grand example of a common Lycian style.